+Cheating, a serious offense that will not be tolerated, could result in detention, suspension or expulsion.
+Cheating is defined as copying homework, handing in another's work, plagiarism in research papers and compositions, and unauthorized assistance on tests or quizzes.
+If it is determined that a student has indeed cheated, the following actions will be taken.
 If the student holds any sort of leadership position in a club, class, or athletic team, the student will lose the position.
 Cheating is a violation of honor and leadership is a matter of honor.
 Cheating and leadership do not go hand-in-hand.
 A second offense will cause the student to automatically fail the nine weeks in the class where the offense occurred.
 A conference with the parent, student, teacher, and Principal will be held.
 A third offense will result in the permanent expulsion of the student from WOLCA upon notification of the School Board.

-Skipping a Grade
+Skipping a Grade:

 A sincere and conscientious effort is made at the time of admission to place students at the proper grade/age level.
 On rare occasion, because of a student's excellent academic performance and level of maturity, parents will request that a student be advanced a grade level beyond the normal promotion.
 Skipping a grade is not considered to be a beneficial practice and will rarely be considered or allowed by the school.
 The nature of the curriculum is such that a student will usually miss critical concepts and skills by skipping a grade.
 The principal must also consider other factors such as those that relate to maturation, social development, and student success in comparison to other very bright and intelligent students.
 At Word of Life Christian Academy, it is the view that students should move through the planned curriculum in a step-by-step fashion in a way that allows for a steady academic progression as well as a steady social and spiritual development.
-While the Academy is fully committed to challenging each child to his or her full potential, there is no feeling of urgency on the part of the school Administration to accelerate a student through the grades.
+While the Academy is fully committed to challenging each child to his or her full potential.